miccou/angular-tailwind-minimal/README.md

 # stackblitz-angular-tailwind-minimal

-A StackBlitz template for small examples and demoes using Angular and TailwindCSS without any fuss
+A StackBlitz template for small examples and demos using Angular and TailwindCSS without any fuss